 - FOCUS allows you to save a Personal Portfolio, where you can save careers and majors of interest.

-FOCUS is brought to you in partnership with the
+- FOCUS is brought to you in partnership with the Academic Advising Center.

-The additional sites below provide a free mini-report and may offer more expanded reports for a fee)
+The following websites allow you to explore on your own.
+These sites provide a free mini-report and may offer more expanded reports for a fee.

-- The Occupational Information Network - Learn about occupations, match your skills and more.
+Learn about occupations, match your skills, and more.